your source for everything junior high

 Take every opportunity to focus on the positives instead of the negatives.

-1. Brandon Best on said:
+1. Brandon Best

 Some of those Mother-in-Law negatives for your own kid are things I am guilty of doing in my Middle School environment.
 Lots of candy, rock out a retreat weekend and then hand the kids back to them, tell parents a better way to do things… Maybe we can learn from this perpetive and gear our parent relationships to the positives.

-• Terry Goodwin on said:
+1. Terry Goodwin

 Good point Brandon!
 I think we definitely need to think about what we give back to parents as well.
 I hold an event called Dew Day every couple years and we do it on Sunday morning.
 We give students plenty of Mountain Dew on this day, but I try not to do something like this on a Wednesday night when students need to go to bed and have school the next day.
 We must be mindful of the parents.

-2. Debbie Smith on said:
+2. Debbie Smith

 As a mother-in-law and a public school teacher, I can sympathize.
 Terry makes a great point when he encourages us to focus on the positive.
 That’s not always easy and occasionally, we have to accept that the positive of a particular situation may be nearly undetectable.
 The jobs of junior high ministers result in extreme joy and unbelievable hurt.
 When you have a heart for junior high kids you open yourself up for a whole range of emotion.
 I give you all a lot of credit for serving God in this very important, and sometimes frustrating, ministry.
 Junior high kids are unique.
 Thank you for being there to show them Jesus.